AntonioTorres23/OpenGL_Notes/Shadow Mapping.md

 You can see that with shadows it becomes much more obvious how objects relate to each other.
 For instance, the fact that one of the cubes is floating above the others is only really noticeable when we have shadows.

 Shadows are a bit tricky to implement though, specifically because in current real-time (rasterized graphics) research a perfect shadow algorithm hasn't been developed yet.
-There are several good shadow
+There are several good shadow approximation techniques, but they all have their little quirks and annoyances which we have to take into account.

+One technique used by most videogames that gives decent results and is relatively easy to implement is **shadow mapping**.
+Shadow mapping is not too difficult to understand, doesn't cost too much in performance and quite easily extends into more advanced algorithms (like [Omnidirectional Shadow Maps](https://learnopengl.com/Advanced-Lighting/Shadows/Point-Shadows) and [Cascaded Shadow Maps](https://learnopengl.com/Guest-Articles/2021/CSM)).

+**Shadow Mapping**